Try Backpack: Cabal packages

 Single package layout

 In this section, we'll step through the Cabal file which defines each unit as an internal library.
 You can find all the files for this version at the single-package branch of backpack-regex-example.
-This package can be built with a conventional cabal configure -w ghc-head (replace ghc-head with the path to your copy of GHC HEAD) and then cabal build.
+This package can be built with a conventional cabal configure -w ghc-8.2 (replace ghc-8.2 with the path to where GHC 8.2 is installed, or omit it if ghc is already GHC 8.2) and then cabal build.

 The header of the package file is fairly ordinary, but as Backpack uses new Cabal features, cabal-version must be set to >=1.25 (note that Backpack does NOT work with Custom setup):